yunqing-me/RICK/README.md

 If you find this project useful in your research, please consider citing our paper:

 ```
-@InProceedings{zhao2023fsig,
+@inproceedings{zhao2023exploring,
-   author    = {Zhao, Yunqing and Du, Chao and Abdollahzadeh, Milad and Pang, Tianyu and Lin, Min and YAN, Shuicheng and Cheung, Ngai-Man},
+  title={Exploring incompatible knowledge transfer in few-shot image generation},
-    title     = {Exploring Incompatible Knowledge Transfer in Few-shot Image Generation},
+  author={Zhao, Yunqing and Du, Chao and Abdollahzadeh, Milad and Pang, Tianyu and Lin, Min and Yan, Shuicheng and Cheung, Ngai-Man},
-    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-    month     = {June},
+  pages={7380--7391},
-    year      = {2023},
+  year={2023}
 }
 ```